 One of the coolest things to do in Louisiana is to go and see the Louisiana alligators in the wild.

-The alligators found in Louisiana are American alligators.
-There are estimated to be more than 1 million alligators in Louisiana which makes it the largest population of American alligators in the world.
+There are estimated to be more than 1 million alligators in Louisiana which makes it the largest population of American alligators in the whole world.

-The alligators tend to be found in ponds, lakes, canals, rivers, swamps and bayous.
+The alligators found here are American alligators which are native to the southeastern US.
+They live in ponds, lakes, canals, rivers, swamps and bayous.

 Best Places To See Alligators In New Orleans

-One of the best places in New Orleans to see alligators is at the Jean Lafitte National Historical Park & Preserve.
+I personally think that the best place in New Orleans to see alligators is at the Jean Lafitte National Historical Park & Preserve.

 This huge preserve is made up of six sites and protects the natural area that surrounds the Mississippi Delta.